This post may contain affiliate links. Please read our disclosure policy.

-One of my favorite store bought products ever invented is Siete Tortillas and Chips.
+One of my favorite store-bought products ever invented is Siete Tortillas and Chips.
 You guys, I am NOT even sponsored by them I just love them that much.
-I’m sure most of you have tried them by now but, if you haven’t hop to it.. they are fantastic!
+I’m sure most of you have tried them by now but, if you haven’t hop to it…they are fantastic!
 (I buy mine at Whole Foods).
 As a Texan, tacos and chips and salsa are real staples to me and, it is so wonderful to be able to indulge in my favorites without the guilt.
 And these Chipotle Chicken Enchiladas will have you ready to indulge.

 These enchiladas are perfect for Cinco De Mayo coming up on Friday.
-Make a big batch of shredded chicken or beef in your crockpot in the morning, a big batch of my Chipotle Enchilada Sauce, then throw together these enchiladas for dinner in no time!!
+Make a big batch of shredded chicken or beef in your crockpot in the morning, a big batch of my Chipotle Enchilada Sauce, then throw together these Chipotle Chicken Enchiladas for dinner in no time!!
 Your friends will love them, especially with a nice cold margarita on the rocks! 🙂

 - 2 lbs. boneless, skinless chicken thighs or breasts